Blog Post

 Video editing software

-movingimage VideoCreator Pro
+movingimage VideoCreator Pro - the ultimate editing software

 Once you have shot your content, you will want to have an easy-to-handle and smart tool to cut edit your videos, insert a standard intro and outro with your company logo, lower thirds or other textual parts and so on.
 There are many professional software out there, but most of them have the disadvantage that they require a certain level of expertise that not everyone will have.
 In the last years, many alternatives to this arised, ensuring easy, fast and fully customizable results.
 VideoCreator Pro is a software of this kind, and is designed for the needs of modern enterprises, ensuring full control on branding with templates and customizable media gallery, and at the same time the freedom to collaborate on video projects within the organization.